 - Usable capacity: measured in kilowatt-hours (kWh), usable capacity is a measure of the maximum amount of electricity stored in your battery on a full charge.

-- Power rating: measured in kilowatts (kW), a battery’s power rating determines the maximum amount of electricity that can be output at a single time.
+- Continuous power rating: measured in kilowatts (kW), a battery’s power rating determines the maximum amount of electricity that can be output consistently.

 - Depth of discharge: the depth of discharge (DoD) indicates the percentage of the battery that has been discharged relative to the overall capacity of the battery.
 Many battery manufacturers specify a maximum DoD level for optimal battery performance and generally batteries with higher percentages are considered better quality products.